StevenVdEeckt/unsupervised-ocl-for-asr/README.md

 ### Experiment 1

-For Experiment 1, Librispeech-360h is adapted to six Libri-Adapt [Mathur et al., 2020] tasks, which are a combination of three accents (United States [us], India [in] and Great Britian [gb]) and two microphones (USB [u], Matrix [m]).
+For Experiment 1, Librispeech-360h [Panayotov et. al] is adapted to six Libri-Adapt [Mathur et al., 2020] tasks, which are a combination of three accents (United States [us], India [in] and Great Britian [gb]) and two microphones (USB [u], Matrix [m]).
 These six tasks are merged in one training set, over which the model does one pass (since the paper considers **online** CL).
 During training, however, the utterances are sorted by task and by speaker.
 Table below contains the number of utterances per training set:

 task  | dataset | #utterances
 ------------- | ------------- | :-------------: